neha191091/neha191091.github.io/_publications/2021-06-25-structured-keypoints.md

 title: "Learning Extended Body Schemas from Visual Keypoints for Object Manipulation."
 collection: publications
 permalink: /publication/2021-06-25-structured-keypoints
-excerpt: 'In this work, we develop an self-supervised approach that can extend a robot's kinematic model when grasping an object from visual latent representations.'
+excerpt: "Humans have impressive generalization capabilities when it comes to manipulating objects and tools in completely novel environments.
+These capabilities are, at least partially, a result of humans having internal models of their bodies and any grasped object.
+How to learn such body schemas for robots remains an open problem.
+In this work, we develop an self-supervised approach that can extend a robot's kinematic model when grasping an object from visual latent representations."
 date: 2021-06-25
 venue: 'Arxiv'
 paperurl: 'https://arxiv.org/abs/2011.03882'